geek-cookbook/geek-cookbook/docs/recipes/archivebox.md

 ### Create docker-compose.yml

-Create a docker swarm config file in docker-compose syntax (v3), something like this:
+Create a docker swarm config file in docker-compose syntax (v3), something like the example below:

 --8<-- "premix-cta.md"